Tarantulas are like marmite – you either love them or you hate them, but do they make good pets?

 Heat and light

 They do not need light and a dark area will suit them nicely.
-Some species need heat and this can be provided via a heat mat, heat lamps should be avoided as they can dry out the cage.
+Some species need heat and this can be provided via a heat mat attached to a stat so it won’t overheat.
+Heat lamps should be avoided as they can dry out the cage.

 They need misting